blazakin/URSA-Potts-Model/README.md

 Code created to implement the Metropolis algorithm for a four substance Potts model.
 More information on the research at [https://www.felsch.io/SPS24](https://www.felsch.io/SPS24)

+This code is created for MATLAB R2024a.
+[Potts_Batch_Runner.m](https://github.com/blazakin/URSA-Potts-Model/edit/main/Potts_Batch_Runner.m) is the main file to run simulations from.

 This is based of the work of Peszynska et al. (2021) and the code is modified from Shonkwiler and Mendivil (2009).